suent/Carpenter.AzurePipelines/docs/configuration.md

 ### Carpenter.DotNet.Path

 The path to .NET binaries.
-This value is determined during template expansion if `buildDotNet` is true.
+This value is determined during pipeline execution if `buildDotNet` is true.
 If the .NET binaries do not exist, they will be downloaded to this path.

+### Carpenter.Solution.Path

+The absolute path to the solution.
+This value is determined during pipeline execution if `buildDotNet` is true.

+### Carpenter.Output.Path

+The absolute path to the output root.
+This value is determined during pipeline execution if `buildDotNet` is true.

+### Carpenter.Output.Binaries.Path

+The absolute path to the binaries output.
+This value is determined during pipeline execution if `buildDotNet` is true.

+### Carpenter.Output.NuGet.Path

+The absolute path to the NuGet package output.
+This value is determined during pipeline execution if `buildDotNet` is true.

+### Carpenter.Output.Tests.Path

+The absolute path to the test output.
+This value is determined during pipeline execution if `executeUnitTests` is true.

+### Carpenter.Output.TestCoverage.Path

+The absolute path to the test coverage reports output.
+This value is determined during pipeline execution if `executeUnitTests` is true.

 ### Carpenter.Pipeline (includePipeline)